Azure/azure-kusto-sdmt/README.md

 ### Big picture

-To transfer data from a source to a destination, the following steps are required.
+To transfer data from a source to a destination, the following steps are required:
  * Create the required objects in the metadata database and the destination database.
    * Create the meta data database (deploy the database project).
    * Create the necessary ADX artifacts (tables, functions, ...)
  * Create slice meta data.
 The most efficient way is to use the stored procedure `[Helper].[GenerateSliceMetaData]`.
  * Pick the corresponding ADF/Synapes pipeline, specify the required start parameters (@Mode=`REGULAR`) and execute it.
-   * If not all slices are loaded, then the pipeline can be restarted (@Mode=`RESTART`).
-The pipeline will only load the missing slices.
+   * If some slices failed to loaded, then the pipeline can be restarted (@Mode=`RESTART`).
+The pipeline will only re-load the missing slices.

 ### High level view on direct transfer pipeline

 </br>

-For a direct transfer of the data slices just a few activities are required and the properties can be filled by using the output of the stored procedures provided by the framework.
-This makes building the piplelines very efficient and also the maintenance can be done at a central place.
+For a direct transfer of the data slices just a few activities are required, and the properties can be filled by using the output of the stored procedures provided by the framework.
+This makes building the pipelines very efficient and the maintenance can be done at a central place.

 #### Example: Direct transfer to Azure ADX Database